-You may install 256 MB, 512 MB, 1 GB, and 2 GB unbuffered non-ECC DDR2 DIMMs into the DIMM sockets.
+You may install 512 MB.
+1 GB. and 2 GB unbuffered non-ECC DDR3 DIMMs into the DIMM sockets.

 Recommended Memory Configurations

-Mada Sockets
+Mode Sockets

-Mode DIMM_A1 DIMM_A2 DIMM_B1 DIMM_B2
+DIMM_A1 DIMM_A2 DIMM_B1 DIMM_B2

-0: 1 0: 1 Populated - - -
+Single-Channel Populated - - -

-Single-Channel - - Populated -
+- - Populated -

 Dual-channel (1) Populated - Populated -

 Dual-channel (2) Populated Populated Populated Populated

 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
 Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
 For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you install four 1 GB memory modules, the system may only recognize less than 3GB because the address space is reserved for other critical functions.
-This limitation appears on Windows® XP/Vista 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows® XP/Vista 32-bit operation system, a total memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips.
+This limitation appears on Windows® XP/Vista 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows[®] XP/Vista 32-bit operation system, a total memory of less than 3GB is recommended. - Due to chipset resource allocation, the system may detect less than 8 GB system memory when you installed four 2 GB DDR3 memory modules.